InsaneDev27/DIY-Laptop-Mouse-Project/README.md

  (settings / fuzzy skin)
  (SCREW MUST BE PRINTED SOLID)
- (Scroll-Wheel troubles with FDM, what I did to work around this) (fitment is not universal; some post-processing and fitment adjusting are necessary) (optional cap if don't want clamp)
+ (Scroll-Wheel troubles with FDM, what I did to work around this) (fitment is not universal; some post-processing and tolerance adjusting are necessary) (optional cap if don't want clamp)
  (print less walls on thumstick for easy installation) (thumbstick can use any aftermarket thumbstick, as long as it is comfortable)

- #### Post-Processing and Fitment:
+ #### Post-Processing and Tolerancing:
  - Left Body
 Begin by removing support material as usual.
 Then, use a spare 4-pin pushbutton to test fit both the left and right click button slots, and remove material as needed.
 After post-processing the Left Click Trigger and Right Click Trigger, test fit these and remove material from the body and the parts until they slide with minimal resistance.\
 (Image HERE) (completed left body, point out areas of focus)\